-The Cowley Club is a volunteer-run social centre on London Road, Brighton.
+The Cowley Club is a volunteer-run anarchist social centre on London Road, Brighton.
 It houses a cafe and bookshop during the day, a members bar during the evenings.
-It also has a library and acts as a base for a variety of projects dedicated to grassroots social change.
+It also houses a radical library and acts as a base for a variety of projects dedicated to grassroots social change.

 The Cowley Club is structured as a members-run co-operative.
 As such, assets and control are in the hands of all its members, the idea being that those using the centre share the benefits, responsibilities and work that comes with running it.
 No one gets paid, and no one is making any profit.
 Instead, we are trying to provide a much needed alternative to everything else around us, one that is based on the key anarchist principles of solidarity and mutual aid.

 The seed money used to fund the project was initially raised via a conventional mortgage, loans from co-operative organisations, and loan-stock (loans made by individuals on a maximum five-year basis).
 The building purchase was completed in February 2002, then the lengthy renovation began.
 Much of the property was in disrepair and volunteers put in endless hours, learning the necessary skills to get our project up and running as we went along and we finally opened in March 2003.